AlasdairAlasdair/flexbox-talk/notes.md

 - Define rows.
 - Start describing columns by width as twelfths.
 - Modify column layout for different device sizes (xs, sm, md, lg).
 Combination of multiple definitions per column.
-- Fix problems with clearfixes and offsetting and hiding columns on some devices.
+- Fix problems on some devices.
+    - clearfixes
+    - offset columns
+    - hide columns
 - Cry about the layout near the boundaries of the media queries.
 - Try to move on with your life.
 - Fail.
 - Fantasise about one day giving a lightning talk about a superior system.

-Trying to reason about the layout of an app in multiple configurations is a lot to hold in your head a the best of times.
-Grid system does not make intelligent choices, you need to hold its hand through lots of configurations.
+Trying to reason about the layout of an app in multiple configurations is a lot to hold in your head at the best of times.

+Grid systems don't make intelligent choices, you frequently need to hold its hand to create a sensible layout for each device size.

+### You'll write cleaner CSS
-You naturally fall into defining Bootstrap classes in your html, which is understandable given how this is how it appears in the docs but it's not a great idea.
+When using Bootstrap you naturally fall into defining Bootstrap classes in your html, which is understandable given how this is how it appears in the docs but it's not a great idea.

 If you're using vanilla css you'll have to do this because you need to combine multiple classes per element (but really you should be using sass or less or something).

 This not only ties you to an implementation but pollutes html with layout concerns, blurring responsibilites.

+You'll never need to understand (misunderstand) floats.

 ### 2. Simplifies complexity
 - It’s native css so no libraries
 - Everything is just a div with a class name saying what it is, not how it should work.
 - No encouragement to pollute html with layout, better separation of concerns.
-- <blink>It does sensible things by default (!!!) </blink>
+- It does sensible things by default (!!!).
-- Makes it easier to do mobile first (yes, you should always be doing mobile first).
+- You can centre things easily (!!!).

 ## What actually is flexbox?
 [This isn't helpful.](https://developer.mozilla.org/en/docs/Web/CSS/flex)